Uncoupling with Intention: How to End a Relationship with Care and Clarity

 What does leaving mean for me?

+Not just logistically (although that’s often important to explore) but emotionally and relationally.
 If you feel stuck in this stage, therapy can help create structure around this decision so you’re not carrying it alone.

-2. Avoid Blame, even If You’re Hurt
+2. Avoid Blame, Even If You’re Hurt

 It’s tempting to list everything that went wrong.
 But blame escalates defensiveness and often causes more harm.
+Instead, try:

 “I’ve been feeling disconnected for a long time”